 Peel and chop the apples and squeeze the orange juice over them, then put the sugar and spice and mix together with your hands making sure the apples are all coated evenly.

-Preheat the oven to 180C fan and roll out the pastry to about 3 or 4 mm.
+Once your pastry has been chilled, preheat the oven to 180C fan and roll out the pastry to about 3 or 4 mm.
 Cut out circles to fit your muffin tray (about 10cm) and place them in the wells of the tray.

 Bake for 15-25 minutes or until golden brown.